umbarry/wp-cli-import-plus/README.md

 This package implements the following command:

-	 wp import-plus <file> [--extra-terms-taxonomy=<taxonomy-name>] [--extra-terms=<terms>] [--extra-post-meta-keys=<meta-keys>] [--extra-post-meta-values=<meta-values>] [--skip-categories] [--skip-tags] [--authors=<authors>] [--skip=<data-type>]
+	 wp import-plus <file> [--extra-categories=<IDs>] [--extra-tags=<slugs>] [--extra-custom-terms-taxonomy=<taxonomy-name>] [--extra-custom-terms=<IDs/slugs>] [--extra-post-meta-keys=<meta-keys>] [--extra-post-meta-values=<meta-values>] [--skip-categories] [--skip-tags] [--authors=<authors>] [--skip=<data-type>]

 **OPTIONS**

 	<file>
 		Path to one or more valid WXR files for importing.
 Directories are also accepted.

-	[--extra-terms-taxonomy=<taxonomy-name>]
+	[--extra-categories=<IDs>]
+	 Comma-separated list of categories IDs to associate to each imported post.

+	[--extra-tags=<slugs>]
+	 Comma-separated list of post_tag slugs to associate to each imported post.

+	[--extra-custom-terms-taxonomy=<taxonomy-name>]
 	 The taxonomy of the extra terms to associate to each imported post.
-Default "post_tag"

-	[--extra-terms=<terms>]
+	 If not set the extra-custom-terms parameter will be ignored.

+	[--extra-custom-terms=<IDs/slugs>]
 	 Comma-separated list of terms to associate to each imported post.
 	 If you want to enter terms of a hierarchical taxonomy like categories, then use IDs.
 If you want to add non-hierarchical terms like tags, then use names.
+The parameter will be ignored if extra-custom-terms-taxonomy isn't set.

     [--extra-post-meta-keys=<meta-keys>]
      Comma-separated list of post-meta keys to associate to each imported post.

     [--extra-post-meta-values=<meta-values>]
      Comma-separated list of post-meta value to associate to each imported post.
      The values will be assigned respectively in the same order to the keys specified in --extra-post-meta-keys.

     [--skip-categories]
      If set categories will not be imported

 	[--skip-tags]
 	 If set tags will not be imported

 Params --authors and --skip serve for the same scope of the [wp import](https://developer.wordpress.org/cli/commands/import/) command